SunTzuDupe/MinionCrasher/README.md

 9: Relog on skyblock and enjoy your duped item

 P.S.
 Don't dupe more than 500M everyday, you may get banned if you did.
-As long as you don't, you are safe (turn off skyblock API if you don't want to be reported by other players)
+As long as you don't, you will not be suspicioned by watchdogs (turn off skyblock API if you don't want to be reported by other players)